We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Snoring: A pillow that elevates the head more may help reduce snoring.

-- Cooling technology: A person who regularly overheats during the night may prefer a pillow made from natural fibers such as wool or cotton or one that contains cooling material, such as copper fibers.
+- Cooling technology: An individual who regularly overheats during sleep may prefer a pillow consisting of natural fibers, such as wool or cotton, or one that contains cooling materials, such as copper fibers.

-- Allergies: Anyone with allergies should look for pillows with hypoallergenic certification.
+- Allergies: People with allergies should look for pillows with hypoallergenic certifications.

 Please note that the writer of this article has not tried these products.
 All information presented is purely research-based.

-This has an ergonomic design that contours to the body.
-The manufacturers say that it supports and helps align the neck and shoulders.
+The Tempur-Pedic Neck Pillow features an ergonomic design that contours to the body.
+The manufacturer says it supports and helps align the neck and shoulders.

-The pillow is made from hypoallergenic materials, including slow spring- back, open-cell foam.
-The makers say that this provides enhanced comfort, adapts to movement, and helps dissipate heat.
+The pillow comprises hypoallergenic materials, including slow spring-back, open-cell foam.
+This reportedly offers enhanced comfort, adapts to movement, and helps dissipate heat.

-This is made from shaved microfibers designed to mimic the feel of feather down.
-It may be more suitable for people with allergies and people with vegan lifestyles.
+The Brooklinen Down Alternative Pillow consists of shaved microfibers designed to mimic the feel of feather down.
+It may be more suitable for people with allergies and those following vegan lifestyles.

-This is designed for people who sleep on their sides.
-The fill consists of natural kapok fibers and open-cell memory foam.
-It conforms to the shape of the head and neck.
+The Layla Kapok Pillow may suit people who sleep on their side.
+The filling consists of natural kapok fibers and open-cell memory foam.
+This helps the pillow conform to the shape of a person’s head and neck.

-A person can adjust the amount of filling by unzipping the pillow and removing or adding material.
+People can also adjust the amount of filling by unzipping the pillow and removing or adding material.

 The covering contains copper fibers that help draw away heat from the body during sleep.

 The filling consists of hypoallergenic shredded memory foam.
-The cover is made from bamboo-derived rayon that has CertiPUR-US and UL GREENGUARD Gold certification, signaling that no harmful chemicals were used in the manufacturing.
+The cover comprises bamboo-derived rayon with CertiPUR-US and UL GREENGUARD Gold certification, meaning its construction involved no harmful chemicals.

 Snoring occurs when muscles in the throat relax during sleep, blocking the airways.
 According to the National Sleep Foundation (NSF), a pillow that elevates the head may help reduce snoring.

-This product is not a pillow but an insert that goes beneath a regular pillow.
-It connects to a device that inflates or deflates the insert according to the extent of snoring, continually adjusting the head’s elevation to keep the airways open.
+The Smart Nora Anti-Snore Pillow Insert is not a pillow but an insert that goes beneath a regular pillow.
+It connects to a device that inflates or deflates the insert according to the extent of the snoring, continually adjusting the head’s elevation to keep the airways open.

-- Have a regular schedule, going to sleep and waking up at the same times each day.
+- Follow a regular schedule by going to sleep and waking up at consistent times each day.